teddyliangfh/locked-profile/README.md

 ## Project Overview

-This project is a submission for the Leonardo.Ai frontend interview challenge (Stage 2).
+This project is a submission for the Leonardo.Ai frontend interview challenge.
 It is built with Next.js App Router, TypeScript, Chakra UI, and Apollo Client.
 The app features a blocking user info modal, paginated GraphQL data display, detail modals, a hidden easter egg, and full responsive design, meeting all challenge requirements.

 ## Tech Stack

-- **Next.js (App Router, TypeScript)**: Modern React framework with SSR/SSG, file-based routing, and type safety.
+- **Next.js (App Router, TypeScript)**
-- **Chakra UI**: Component library for rapid, accessible, and responsive UI development.
-- **Apollo Client**: GraphQL client, used here to connect to the Rick and Morty public API.
-- **Framer Motion**: Animation library, used for the easter egg banner and other UI effects.
-- **Vercel**: Recommended deployment platform.
+- **Chakra UI**
+- **Apollo Client**
+- **Vercel**
-- **Git**: Version control.
+- **Git**
-- **pnpm**: Recommended package manager for this project.
+- **pnpm**:

 ## Features